 'Children have different experiences even at the same school and that for well-being 'child school' fit is as important as attending a 'good' school.'

-Mental health and ongoing difficulties can present in many ways, both verbally, non-verbally and through various behaviours and so each individual situation will be discussed thoroughly to ensure that Cherry Tree can give the best possible fit for your young person.
-Understanding their holistic needs means that the most effective Learning Plan can be created to promote their growth and progress.
-Learning Plans are flexible working documents and will flow and adapt to the ongoing needs of the pupil.
+Mental health and ongoing difficulties can present in many ways, both verbally, non-verbally and through various behaviours and so each individual situation will be discussed thoroughly to ensure that Cherry Tree can give the best possible fit for a pupil.
+Understanding their holistic needs means that the most effective strategies can be put in place to promote their growth and aid their progression.
+All strategies and individual plans will flow and adapt to the ongoing needs of the pupils.

 Reflective practice and staff development is an integral part of Cherry Tree life and underpins much of what we do.
-Regular meetings with external experienced and qualified professionals also ensures that we remain up to date in our knowledge and adds to our expertise to provide the best possible teaching and learning environment for our pupils.
+Regular meetings with external experienced and qualified professionals ensure that we remain up to date in our knowledge and add to our expertise to provide the best possible teaching and learning environment for our pupils.

 'There is evidence that suggests that a whole school approach is important as it ensures that mental health and well-being is embedded within the culture and processes of the school, and also ensures that they work with partners in health, the voluntary sector etc. to provide mental health support for those most in need'.